Tap the text to show or hide reading controls.

 “WAAAAH!
 Young Master!
 How could you get hurt like this!”

-Elli sprinted up to the bed, grabbed my bandage-wrapped hand, and burst into sobs.
+Elli rushed to the bed, grabbed my bandage-wrapped hand, and burst into sobs.

 Oh, this is bad.She’s going to be at that for a while.
 And I can’t even comfort her.